-- Calculate the prices you charge so that you cover all costs to provide the service, including all recurring expenses - · Examine the prices of your competitors - Evaluate what your customers are willing and able to pay for your services, and make sure your prices correspond with these
+- Calculate the prices you charge so that you cover all costs to provide the service, including all recurring expenses - Examine the prices of your competitors. - Evaluate what your customers are willing and able to pay for your services, and make sure your prices correspond with these

-It is absolutely essential to make a financial plan before you start.
-You need to list all of your initial and recurring costs and make some calculations to find out if your project can be sustainable.
+It is absolutely essential to make a financial plan before you start to find out if your project can be sustainable.

-Secure the Financing
+9. Secure the financing

 Once you have determined your initial and recurring costs and created your financial plan, you know how much financing you will need to run a successful wireless network.

 The next step is to research and secure the appropriate amount of money to start up and run your wireless network.

-The most traditional method of receiving funding for wireless networks in the developing world is through grants given by donors.
-A donor is an organization that contributes funding and other types of donations to an organization or consortium of organizations to help them manage projects or support causes.
-Because this funding is provided in the form of grants or other donations, it is not expected to be repaid by the organizations implementing the wireless projects or by the project's beneficiaries.
-Such donors include large international organizations like the United Nations (UN) and various specialized UN agencies like the United Nations Development Program (UNDP) and United Nations Educational, Scientific and Cultural Organization (UNESCO).
-Government agencies that specialize in international development, such as the United States Agency for International Development (USAID), the United Kingdom's Department for International Development (DFID), and the Canadian International Development Agency (CIDA), are also considered donors.
-Large foundations like the Gates Foundation and the Soros Foundation Network and private companies are other types of donors.
+The most traditional method of receiving funding for wireless networks is through grants given by donors.
+A donor typically will contribute funding and other types of donations to an organisation or consortium of organisations to help them manage projects or support causes.

+Because this funding is provided in the form of grants or other donations, it is not expected to be repaid by the organisations implementing the wireless projects or by the project's beneficiaries.

+Such donors include large international organisations like the United Nations (UN) and various specialised UN agencies like the United Development Program (UNDP) and United Nations Nations Cultural Scientific and Organization Government agencies that specialise in international development, such as the United States Agency for International Development (USAID), the United Kingdom's Department for International Development (DFID), and the Canadian International Development Agency (CIDA), are also considered donors.
+Large foundations like the Gates Foundation and the Soros Foundation and private commercial companies are other types of donors.

 Typically, receiving funding involves a competitive or a non-competitive process.
-The non-competitive process is more infrequent, so this chapter will focus on the competitive process at a very high level.
+The non-competitive process is more infrequent, so we will focus on the competitive process at a very high level.
 Most donors have complicated procedures surrounding the distribution of funding.
-The authors in this book are by no means trying to oversimplify this in depth system of rules and regulations.
-The authors intend only to convey a general understanding of this process for communities attempting to establish wireless networks in the developing world.
-During the competitive bid process, the donor creates a request for proposal (RFP) or a request for application (RFA), which solicits various non-governmental organizations, private companies and their partners to submit proposals outlining their plans for projects within the constraints of the donors' objectives and guidelines.
-In response to this RFP or RFA, NGOs and other organizations compete through the submittal of their proposals, which are then evaluated by the donors based on specific established criteria.
-Finally, the donor organization selects the most appropriate and highest ranking proposal to fund the project.
-Sometimes donors also supply funding to support an organization's operations, but this type of funding is more unusual than the competitive bid process.
+During the competitive bid process, the donor creates a request for proposal (RFP) or a request for application (RFA), which solicits various non-governmental organisations, private companies and their partners to submit proposals outlining their plans for projects within the constraints of the donors' objectives and guidelines.

+In response to this RFP or RFA, NGOs and other organisations compete through the submittal of their proposals, which are then evaluated by the donors based on specific established criteria.
+Finally, the donor organisation selects the most appropriate and highest ranking proposal to fund the project.

+Sometimes donors also supply funding to support an organisation's operations, but this type of funding is more unusual than the competitive bid process for a specific project.

 Another way of accessing the necessary funds to start and maintain a wireless network is through microfinance, or the provision of loans, savings and other basic financial services to the world's poorest people.
-Pioneered in the 1970's by organizations like ACCION International and Grameen Bank, microcredit, a type of microfinance, enables poor individuals and entrepreneurs to receive loans in small amounts of money to start up small enterprises.
-Despite the fact that these individuals lack many of the traditional qualifications needed to obtain loans like verifiable credit, collateral or steady employment, microcredit programs have been highly successful in many developing countries.
-Typically, the process involves an individual or a group completing and submitting a loan application in the hopes of receiving a loan, and the lender, the individual or organization that provides the loan, giving money on condition that it is returned with interest.
+Pioneered in the 1970's by organisations like ACCION International and Grameen Bank, microcredit, a type of microfinance, enables entrepreneurs to receive loans in small amounts of money to start up small enterprises.

+Despite the fact that often individuals lack many of the traditional qualifications needed to obtain loans like verifiable credit, collateral or steady employment, microcredit programs have been highly successful in many countries.

+Typically, the process involves an individual or a group completing and submitting a loan application in the hopes of receiving a loan, and the lender, the individual or organisation that provides the loan, giving money on condition that it is returned with interest.